This page on Vitamin D is currently marked as in-progress. We are still compiling research.

 The main predictors of serum Vitamin D levels were form used (Vitamin D3 outperforming Vitamin D2) and the dose of Vitamin D used, which were both statistically significant; coingested Calcium supplements and baseline serum Vitamin D (lower resulting in a greater increase after supplementation) both trended to increase bioavailability but were not statistically significant.
 This study could not assess age nor gender due to confounds.

-In regards to dosing, lower oral doses seem more efficient at increasing serum Vitamin D levels with higher doses still increasing serum levels but the increase being attenuated (reduced absorption at higher doses), which underlies variability between individuals.
+In regards to dosing, lower oral doses seem more efficient at increasing serum vitamin D levels, with higher doses still increasing serum levels, but not as much (reduced absorption at higher doses), which underlies variability between individuals.

-At the lower ranges of oral dosing, Vitamin D appears to be linearily increased with each 100IU increasing serum by 1-2nmol/L or so and 1,000IU being implicated with the range of 10-25nmol/L (and 2,000IU 20-50nmol/L)20,000IU daily has been associated with toxicity, while daily supplementation of 10,000IU does not appear to induce toxicity,
+At the lower ranges of oral dosing, vitamin D appears to be linearly increased, with each 100IU increasing serum by approximately 1-2nmol/L and 1,000IU being implicated in the range of 10-25nmol/L (and 2,000IU 20-50nmol/L).20,000IU daily has been associated with toxicity, while daily supplementation of 10,000IU does not appear to induce toxicity,

 Sometimes acute boluses are used on a weekly or monthly basis, and toxicity has been associated with a bolus of 300,000IU.